 - Company website and domain name

-- Managerial and executive talent and innovation
+- Managerial and executive talent

 - Trade secrets

 - Client and supplier lists